jeetmehta/Adversarial-CNNs/README.md

     python mnist_deep_cnn_classifier.py

 **Note:** The model must be trained and saved beforehand.
-In order to do this, just uncomment the following line (on line 267):
+This can be done by cloning the repository, and using the saved model OR training the model locally.
+If you chose the local option, just uncomment the following line (on line 267):

     model.train_network(x, y_conv, y_, keep_prob, True)